Lois Sprengnether Keel, (LoiS), is a Michigan storyteller, and has a wide variety of storytelling programs or can create one just for you.

 or continent (for example Australia or Africa), spooky stories,

 Historical reenactments include a woman who experienced the

 Underground Railroad and the Civil War homefront, a one-

 A program of LoiS storytelling may also be enriched by the use of puppets, music, dance, or American Sign Language.

-After more than 45 years as both a librarian and storyteller, LoiS is comfortable with groups of all ages and sizes.
+After 50 years as both a librarian and storyteller, LoiS is comfortable with groups of all ages and sizes.